Explore the little known Florida Panther Wildlife Refuge

 Hiking in the Florida Panther National Wildlife Refuge

 The refuge has nearly 3 miles of hiking trails.
 The trailheads are a quarter mile north of the intersection of State Road 29 and I-75.
 The Panther Trail is a 1.2-mile long loop that weaves through thick vegetation.
 You can extend the hike with the Leslie M. Duncan Memorial Trail, a third-mile-long accessible loop that is great for folks of all ages.
 Make sure to bring along your camera and binoculars for some excellent chances of seeing wildlife.
-If you are lucky, you never know, maybe even a panther or track.
+If you are lucky, you never know, maybe even a panther or a track.
 It is estimated that as few as 120 Florida panthers remain in the wild.

 Florida Panther Wildlife National Refuge will likely only take a short time to visit, but you can spend as much as you want there.
 There is plenty of stuff to do.